A Short Story

 “One.”
 He heard the old man’s voice, barely audible over the roar.

 “Two.”
-He shifted his foot to the edge of the brake pedal, ready to let all four wheels fly at once.
+He shifted his foot to the edge of the brake pedal, ready to let all four wheels fly.

 The Hellcat roared, tires spinning as they sought for grip.
-The old Precedent, with all four wheels loaded with power, shot out ahead.
+The old 150, all four wheels loaded with torque, shot out ahead.
 John’s car was past 45 before he could even blink, smoothly accelerating at blinding speed.
 Some part of John’s brain remembered to flick the windows closed.

-The Hellcat was behind, its tires finally gripping the worn pavement, and John could see it catching up in his side mirror.
+The Hellcat was behind, its tires finally gripping the worn pavement, the smoke everywhere, and John could see it catching up in his side mirror.
 The roar was deafening, the ground shaking.
 The electric motors whined, spinning faster than they had in decades, strained to the breaking point.

-Onward the Hellcat came, breaking even, and inching out ahead, but John didn’t let up, even as he watched the needle move.
+Onward the Hellcat came, breaking even with the old electric, and finally inching out ahead.
+John didn’t let up, even as he watched the needle move.
 130. 140.
 150….

 It kept going, and the petrol-burner pushed out to a wider lead.
-Alarms started lighting up on John’s dashboard as the motors began to overheat, but he couldn’t let up, not now.
-160… 170… The wind rushed all around now, as they passed the halfway mark in the ancient mall parking lot.
+Alarms started lighting up on John’s dashboard as the motors began gave in to the strain and the batteries drained under intense load, but he couldn’t let up, not now.
+160… 170… The wind rushed all around now, as they flew down the ancient mall parking lot.

 But even as they slowed to a less reckless speed, the Hellcat’s brake lights switched off again, and the engine roared.
 John saw the Hellcat’s window roll down, and Lenny stick his arm out, giving him a hearty thumbs up, before speeding off suddenly from the mall parking lot.
-He felt a rush of pride well up within him, it had been the best race of his life, and his very own car had hung on strong with a demon-spawned race car dredged up from the fiery depths of petrol Hell.
+He felt a rush of pride well up within him, it had been the best race of his life, nothing like the sims could ever give, better than his imagination could fathom.
+And his own build had hung on strong with a demon-spawned race car dredged up from the forbidden depths of petrol Hell.

 John slowed down, driving past the assembled cars, to the fascinated stares of the other car clubbers.
 Police sirens could be heard in the distance, but he paid them no mind.
-For that glorious moment, he was a racer of old, and even Suzie stared in awe of him.
+For that glorious moment, he was a racer of old, and nothing else mattered.
 He knew he would pay for it all later, but for now, he didn’t care.
-He peeled out of the parking lot, outdistancing the slow police cars with ease.
-The others would tell them who had done it, of course, but he would have time to sort out some kind of story.
-Even if he lost his car, it would all be worth it.
+He peeled out of the parking lot, his 150 freed of the limiter, outdistancing the slow police cars like they were nothings.
+The others would tell them who had done it, of course, but he would have time to sort things out.

 He never saw the old man again.